ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 | \\uXXXX            | U+XXXX              | unicode character           |
 {: title="Escape Sequence Replacements" cols="c c"}

-The `index-selector` applied with a `quoted-member-name` to an object selects the corresponding value from it, if and only if that object has a member with that name.
+The `index-selector` applied with a `quoted-member-name` to an object selects the node of the corresponding member value from it, if and only if that object has a member with that name.
 Nothing is selected from a value which is not a object.

 Array indexing via `element-index` is a way of selecting a particular array element using a zero-based index.